Buch97/Search_Engine/README.md

 ## Project structure
 The project is composed by these main modules:

--Build structures
+- Build structures
--Common
+- Common
--Performance tests
+- Performance tests
--Query processing
+- Query processing

 ### Build structures
 This module performs the construction of a document index, an inverted index and a lexicon using the Spimi algorithm and a customized merge sort to combine together different partial blocks.
 At the end it saves all data structures on disk in a binary format.
 Only the inverted index is stored using compression strategies.